International-Data-Spaces-Association/IDSA-Rulebook/122_Vocabularies.md

 # Vocabularies

 Vocabularies are used to ensure that everyone means the same thing when using a specific term.
-There are multiple vocabularies that are needed in a data space, but two are particularly important:
+There are multiple vocabularies that may be used in a data space, but two are particularly noteworthy:

-- Semantic models for policies
+- **Semantic models for policies:** Structured models that define the terms, attribute names, and allowed values used in policy expressions; these models make policy requirements machine-interpretable and reduce ambiguity during reconciliation.

-- Semantic models of the shared data assets
+- **Semantic models of the shared data assets:** Domain-specific data models and ontologies that define the meaning and structure of shared datasets, enabling consumers to interpret and process data correctly and to enforce usage policies based on data semantics.

 So far, this document mostly described how a data space works, what contracts are, what types of policies exist, and how to negotiate a